 The supplementary material of the Canons of the Church of England lists the versions of Scripture allowed by canon.
-(At the time of writing no version of the Bible has been prohibited.)
 The Bishop encourages the use of the NRSV, but the incumbent and PCC should carefully consider the accuracy and poetry of the translation, against the vocabulary of the listeners, as well as the tone aimed for at that particular service.